marcoriesgo/Recipe-Discovery/README.md

 * Page introduction

+* Types of Food Buttons

+* Calorie selector input field

+* Recipe section with a picture of the recipe plus data about it

+* Button to geenerate new recipe if the user is not happy with the current one

+* Footer with Edamam API Thanks

 ### User Input:

-* Drag and drop items to select the type of food user wants.

-* Drop area to drag the type of food item.
+* Buttons with different food types for the user to decide what type of food to enerate recipes of.

+* Input form of the calories to be consumed.

 ### Div: